jerobarraco/LifeDev/Docs/performance.md

 ## shadows
 * removed support for local fog volumes
 * disable cast volumetric shadows on lights
+* be intentional about casting shadows and dynamic lights, disable by default
+* (not sure this is good) @raditsyz :A great tip for any other artists/tech artists is to tune your lights by disabling 'Exponential Falloff' on your lights and set your exponent to 2-3.
+You can use this to make better fill lights that don't need as high of an attenuation radius.
+This trick combined with an increased 'Indirect Lighting Intensity' can create some gains for you without losing too much light detail and accuracy, especially when it comes to fill lights.
+* use contact shadows instead of dynamic ones
+* * set contact shdow length in dir light settings
+* * on mesh disable dynamdc shadows, enable contact shadows only
+* on mesh set the invalidation to static if possible https://m.youtube.com/watch?v=tV4bpjm-bIg
+*

 ## shadow maps
 	r.Shadow.Virtual.NonNanite.IncludeInCoarsePages 0